Western gray squirrel: Behavior and diet

-Western gray squirrels are forest dwellers, and can be found at elevations up to 2,000 m.
+Western gray squirrels are forest dwellers.
 Time on the ground is spent foraging, but they prefer to travel distances from tree to tree.
 They are strictly diurnal, and feed mainly on seeds and nuts, particularly pine seeds and acorns, though they will also take berries, fungus and insects.
 Pine nuts and acorns are considered critical foods because they are very high in oil and moderately high in carbohydrates, which help increase the development of body fat.
 They feed mostly in trees and on the ground.
 They generally forage in the morning and late afternoon for acorns, pine nuts, new tree buds, and fruits.
 They feed on pinecones and many other nuts in preparation for the winter.

 When on alert, they will spread their tails lavishly, creating an umbrella effect that shields them and possibly provides cover from overhead predators.
 They are scatter-hoarders making numerous caches of food when it is abundant, and thus contribute to the seed dispersion of their food trees.
 Although squirrels show relatively good scent relocation abilities, some food caches are never reclaimed, becoming seedlings in the spring.
 Though they do not hibernate, they do become less active during the winter.
 Like many prey animals, they depend on auditory alerts from other squirrels or birds to determine safety.
 Once an alarm call is transmitted, those present will join in, and the trees become a cacophony of chirping squirrels.
-Western gray squirrels squirrels are prey for hawks, eagles, bobcats, cougars, coyotes, raccoons, cats, dogs and humans.
+Western gray squirrels are prey for hawks, eagles, bobcats, cougars, coyotes, raccoons, cats, dogs and humans.